MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 ## Next steps

 Now that you're familiar with pagination and iteration in the Azure SDK for Java, consider reviewing [Long-running operations in the Azure SDK for Java](java-sdk-lro.md).
 Long-running operations are operations that run for a longer duration than most normal HTTP requests, typically because they require some effort on the server side.
-Familiarizing yourself with the long-running operation APIs will be of great use for when these APIs appear in your development journey.